Advertise on TV – The complete guide

 It’s important to agree on budget ranges early in any TV ad production, this allows ideas to be based in reality.
 Spending time crafting award winning commercial ideas featuring helicopter shots of the Cote D’Azur is fun but if the budget will only stretch to a tripod on Portsmouth dock it’s best to know early.
 Producing a simple idea that fits within a budget and looks amazing will benefit a brand much more than skimping on every detail to retain an idea that was always unachievable.
 A good TV commercial production budget will breakdown each area of the production and can be used to see where the money is being spent.

-A TV commercial production schedule will be produced, alongside the budget at the very start of the TV commercial production process.
+A TV advertising production schedule will be produced, alongside the budget at the very start of the TV commercial production process.
 This will take into account your key deadlines as well as any necessary approval processes.
 Key dates will be secured early on, such a shoot dates, pre-production meetings and final delivery deadlines (Clearcast and broadcaster timetables will be taken into consideration when the schedule is created).
 It is important to stay on schedule in order to meet your airdate.

 This refers to the look of the finished advert, it is governed by which cameras are available at the current budget level, how much lighting is possible, which crew you get on board and which locations and props can be hired.
 It will dictate the type of talent and how many actors can be used on screen.
 Toast have a unique team of on-call, talented directors, editors, musicians, casting directors and crew to help bring the magic to the screen.
 We bring in the best expertise in the business with knowledge of your sector to ensure your advert looks professional, stylish and has high production values that will happily sit next to adverts made by bigger global brands.
 An advert with high production quality will look like a movie, low and it will look like it was filmed by a man called Bernard on the latest iPhone.